 “That’s a shame,” said the witch.
 She hitched her sleeves up to her elbows, grabbed her broom, and followed after her cheese husband.

-The storm had abated and dawn was breaking by the time Witch Stein caught up with the cheese man.
-He moved quickly on legs that were growing longer every second, but he left a path of ruin that was easy enough to follow.
-The witch found him sitting on his huge, bumpy bottom in the middle of town, plucking the roofs of houses and snacking on the terrified villagers inside.
+Cheese-head moved quickly on legs that were growing longer every second, but he left a path of ruin that Witch Stein followed easily.
+The storm had abated and dawn was breaking by the time she caught up with the cheese man.
+The witch found him sitting on his huge, bumpy bottom in the middle of town, plucking the roofs off of houses and snacking on the terrified villagers inside.

 “Stop that this instant!”
 The witch flew her broom up to the cheese man’s head and buzzed around him like an angry bee.
 “We don’t have time for this nonsense.”